 If you set up as a sole trader, you pay income tax through self-assessment.
 The first payment is due on January 31 following the end of the tax year, so ensure you’re putting away money to cover what you expect to owe.

-You will get a state pension as a self-employed person, provided you have made 35 years’ worth of national insurance contributions.
+You will receive a state pension as a self-employed person, provided you have made 35 years’ worth of national insurance contributions.

 It’s worth checking if you’re able to access a start-up grant to help with the cost of setting up your business.
 To find out more on different sources of funding go to gov.uk, which has a ‘finance finder’ tool to see which schemes you might qualify for.
 The website startups.co.uk also has information on where to find grants.